-- Size: Monitors the size of the Replicated Map.
-Y-axis is the entry count (should be multiplied by 1000). - Throughput: Monitors get, put and remove operations performed on the Replicated Map.
-Y-axis is the operation count. - Memory: Monitors the memory usage on the Replicated Map.
-Y-axis is the memory count. - Hits: Monitors the hit count of the Replicated Map. - Puts/s, Gets/s, Removes/s: These three charts monitor the put, get and remove operations (per second) performed on the selected Replicated Map, the average put, get, remove latencies, and the maximum put, get, remove latencies on each member.
+- Entries: Monitors number of entries of the Replicated Map. - Operations/s: Monitors number of all operations performed on the Replicated Map per second. - Memory: Monitors memory usage of the Replicated Map. - Hits: Monitors hit count of the Replicated Map.

+• Puts/s, Gets/s, Removes/s: These three charts monitor the put, get and remove operations performed on the selected Replicated Map per second.